iovation/deviceprint-SDK-iOS/README.md

     * Configure and confirm the new build phase.
         *   The "Shell" text field should read "/bin/sh" (which is the default value).
-        *   In the text-input area, enter the project-relative path to the iovation-provided script `slim-build-frameworks.sh`.
+        *   In the text-input area, enter the project-relative path to the TransUnion-provided script `slim-build-frameworks.sh`.
     *   Ensure that the initial environment variables within this script are set to appropriate values (i.e. those established in the above steps).
         *   Specifically, `INPUT_FRAMEWORKS_DIR` (Frameworks-universal) and `OUTPUT_FRAMEWORKS_DIR` (Frameworks-build) variables must be set to the absolute paths for the appropriate directories.
         *   As provided, the script expects both directories to be located alongside the app's `.xcodeproj` file.